;

 STEP 3: Share your Academic Planning Form Google Doc with the anthropology undergraduate adviser (anthugra@ucsc.edu).
 It is very important that you complete this step, as you will not be declared until you do so!

 STEP 4: Complete a Petition for Major/Minor Declaration (once you have completed Major Qualifications) in MyUCSC.
+If you are not logged into MyUCSC, you will need to navigate to your Student Homepage and select the Undergraduate Student eForms tile > Petition for Major/Minor to access the form.

 Recommended: Meet with an Anthropology Senate faculty member to discuss your major plans and academic plan.
 It is best to meet with faculty during their quarterly office hours or email them to schedule an appointment.
 The Anthropology Department does not assign faculty advisers – we suggest that you meet with a faculty member whose work coincides with your interests.
 In addition to reviewing the required declaration paperwork, you should also talk with the faculty member about your intellectual and career interests, graduate school preparation, opportunities for experiential learning (e.g. internships or research), and options for satisfying the senior comprehensive requirement.